What’s your Goal?

 5. Understand when to follow and when to lead

 I put my faith in prayer for direction and where this leads me.
 Others use meditation.
 Use what works for you.
 Setting goals and sticking to them requires reflection, asking questions and paying attention to the answers.
+Then, create a plan that works for you.

 Save